luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/sql-api-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a> IS_ARRAY
- Devolve um valor booleano que indica se o tipo da expressão especificada é uma matriz.
+ Devolve um valor Booleano indicando se o tipo da expressão especificada é uma matriz.

  **Sintaxe**